gopalmallya/csv2table/README.md

-# csv2table (1.0 Beta)
+# csv2table
- csv2table is Oracle Apex, dynamic action plugin, built to upload large csv datasets into table.
+ csv2table is Oracle Apex, dynamic action plugin, built to upload large csv datasets (100mb-1gb+) into table, by streaming the local or remote csv file, keeping the browser memory low and using parallel sessions for fast and efficient uploads.

-# Changelog
-- 1.0 - Beta
+**Why use csv2table?**

+Uploading large csv datasets (100mb-1gb+) from apex application can take hours to upload, parse and insert into table, csv2table plugin solves this problem, makes it a lot (10x) faster.

+Note - I have uploaded 1.5GB of csv file without exhausting browser memory under 11 minutes in free oracle cloud VM environment, which comes to ~ 2mb/sec.
+I believe in production environment, one can upload 1GB csv file under 1 minute by tuning chunkSize and Threads.
+Please read FAQ for more information.

 # Demo
 - Users can upload local csv file and remote csv using url, monitor the progress and review the inserted records